Sit to Support Kids & Nature

 Nature connection is for everyone.
 Not only those who can afford it.

 Every dollar raised supports kids from lower-income families to attend our programs.
-To meet this year’s critical need, a group of generous supporters has come together to make a difference.
-Thanks to their generosity:

 There are many ways to support:

-- Become a Sitter to fundraise for the Bursary Fund
+- Become a Sitter to fundraise for the Bursary Fund while connecting to nature yourself!

-- Donate to Sit-a-thon to help kids from lower-income families join Pine’s programs
+- Donate to Sit-a-thon to help kids from lower-income families join Pine’s programs.

 - Help us connect with families who could benefit.
 If you know someone who would love Pine programs but cost is a barrier, tell them about the Bursary Fund!